 Social Studies In the winter of Kindergarten, we continue to study our school community and important holidays.
 The students begin a discussion of needs and wants, and how many of the people and places in our community help us meet our needs and wants.

 In the fall of Kindergarten, our students learn about the school community, as well as important holidays and national events such as the Election Day and Veteran’s Day.
 They also take time to meet and often interview the people in the building that they need to know.
 Then together with their classmates, they create a “who’s who” of PS 172☺ They ultimately learn that everyone hear has a very important job, and that all of the “jobs” support the goal of taking care of all the people in the school so we can learn, have fun, make friends, and become the very best people we can be!

-Module 4 and the Sleepover Project
+Module 5 and the Birthday Project

 Module 4 marks the next exciting step in math for kindergartners, addition and subtraction!
 They begin to harness their practiced counting abilities, knowledge of the value of numbers, and work with embedded numbers to reason about and solve addition and subtraction expressions and equations.
 We will start this module with our exciting Sleepover project where the students will use a bunk bed and self made puppets to explore all the number pairs in number through 10.
 Then we will jump into Topics A and B, decomposition and composition are taught simultaneously using the number bond model so that students begin to understand the relationship between parts and wholes before moving into formal work with addition and subtraction in the rest of the module.